-435 formalism is capable of explaining the reversal.
-As such, a similar cylindrical configuration could be assumed with the only difference being that the lower layer has to be negatively charged and the upper one, in the dipole case, to be positively charged.
+ity reversal), with the opposite sign signifying that the field vector points upwards instead of downwards, then the investigated formalism is capable of explaining the reversal.
+As such, a similar cylindrical configuration could be assumed with the only difference being that the lower layer has to be negatively charged and the upper one, in the dipole case, has to be positively charged.
 Under this condition, the conclusions derived from the model remain the same.
-Therefore, such an indication of reversal is explained only via reversed separated cylindrical charges and again points that lofted dust has to be electrified.
+Therefore, such an indication of reversal is explained only via reversed separated cylindrical charges and again points to lofted dust needing to be electrified.

-5 Discussion
+Discussion 5

-440 5.1 E-field dependence on the bottom charged area height
+5.1 E-field dependence on the bottom charged area height

-From the above results, the question that arises is whether the proximity of the lower cylinder, to the ground itself, is capable to reproduce the electric field enhancement feature above the LREF.
-It becomes clear that two mechanisms act upon the enhancement of the near-ground electric field.
-The first is the decrease of the contribution of the upper layer as it moves upwards due to the enhancement of the columnar resistance between the layer and the ground.
+From the above results, the question that arises is whether the proximity of the lower cylinder, to the ground itself, is capable of reproducing the electric field enhancement feature above the LREF.
+It becomes clear that two mechanisms act upon the enhancement of the ground electric field.
+The first is the decrease of the contribution of the upper layer as it moves upwards, due to the enhancement of the columnar resistance between the layer and the ground.
 The second is the increase of the contribution of the lower layer as it moves downwards, due to the decrease of the columnar resistance between the layer and the ground.
-The closer the lower layer is to the ground, the smaller the separation with the upper layer is required for the enhancement of the electric field.
+The closer the lower layer is to the ground, the smaller the separation with the upper Balanced Dipole E-field vs. cylinder Radius for fixed bottom charge base